 Since these are not absolute rules, I recommend not getting too caught up in this.
 Simply having an understanding of this concept can go a long way when mixing colors or creating an eye catching composition.
 Temperature can play a huge part in setting up a particular mood in a painting and conveying a feeling.

-You can get more acquainted with this property by swatching different variations of a same color and making them slightly warmer or cooler by mixing in reds or blues into your hue.
+You can get more acquainted with this property by swatching different variations of the same color and make them slightly warmer or cooler by mixing in reds or blues into your hue.
 For example, adding yellow to an orange will result in cooler orange hues.
 In the same way, adding more red to an orange will create warmer shades of orange, and so on.

 Let’s take a look at some great examples using temperature in paintings from members of the Craftsy community.

 Katharine, 10″ x 8″ oil on linen by Craftsy member Brian Neher.